People Want Us To Judge Their "Am I The Jerk?" Stories

 “YTJ big time for a bunch of things.

+Firstly, you were supposed to be upfront about your likes and dislikes with your partner.
 Personality-wise, I am like your wife and love the same things.
 It would be great for me to have my partner do it with me, and I definitely look for such things in a partner, at least some common ones.
 You were not truthful and hid your feelings.
 It could be a deal-breaker for someone, you never know.
-I am not saying it is for your wife but seems like she has it handled.

 For the ‘although she won’t be conquering Mt.
 Everest’ comment.
 You are an idiot.
 I bet she would if she wanted to.
 That is up to her, not you.
 Great for Mr. Armchair Expert here to make judgment calls about her ability (if that was what it was meant to be).

-You would have been better off not making that comment.
+Your daughter is 7 FFS.
+Fear of heights and bugs and most things are overcome as kids grow older.
 I have personally known people who could not look down from the second-floor balcony and are now mountaineers.
 They worked to overcome things because they loved doing it.
 Again, it is not your call to make.
 Let her grow into her own.

 Stop pushing your ideals onto her.
 Just because you hate it does not mean she needs to hate it too.
 If she is not interested, she will let both of you know.
 Keep your eyes and ears open and be a good parent.
 Encourage her to pursue what she likes and stop making choices for her.
 Sheesh!

-Kids are introduced to the wilderness at all ages, starting at around 1.
 I have seen avid backpackers hike with their kids in backpack carriers, and I mean intense hikes.
 As long as your wife is careful and knows what she is doing, it will be fine.
+And by the sounds of it, she knows whatever she is doing.

 Your wife did not get ‘pouty’.
 Stop being such a misogynist.
 Are you even listening to yourself?

-You are not a realist.
-You are a jerk.
 A realist would acknowledge that you have your fears, your daughter has her own fears, and would build and maintain a safe, open line of communication, wherein your child would communicate their feelings to you.
 You honestly should be happy that your wife is actually helping your kid build a lot of skills in general early on.
 Not only is it helping them bond, but also teaching her valuable things in the process.

 Just because you do not appreciate those things does not mean that they are not important.
 I am going to go out on a limb here and posit that you may be a bit insecure about all the cool things your wife gets to teach her.
+Find your own way to bond with your daughter.
+Make that your thing and contribute to her development.”
+STL-Adventurer

 Another User Comments: